14th June 2023

 When audience expectations don’t align with what’s offered at an event, it can negatively affect how it’s received and have a knock-on effect on audience impact.
 It was put forward that older people with more disposable income might be happier to take risks on a new kind of experience.
 Without the worries surrounding supporting a family or paying a mortgage, there’s less pressure on the events you choose to attend to be worth the expense, meaning the impact can be felt more acutely.
 For families, it’s important that the event keeps their kids engaged so they can relax.
 Seating, customer service, and accessibility are also factors audiences have expectations about, and when those aren’t met, it can take a toll on overall satisfaction and ultimately mar the impact of the cultural experience.

-You can also read more about our IMPACT Survey, and to sign up to the project itself, fill out this quick form here.
+You can read more about our IMPACT Survey, and to sign up to the project itself, fill out this quick form here.

 The IMPACT Survey is supported by the Arts Council of Northern Ireland.